Yer1k/solar_wastewater/README.md

 ### Environmental Protection Agency (EPA) <a name="EPA"></a>

 Upon recognizing the discrepancies and errors within OpenStreetMap (OSM), we found it essential to the success of our project and ultimate end-goal to augment our data with data from additional data sources.
 We used a WWTP dataset published by the Environmental Protection Agency (EPA) with information relating to location and facility identification from the EPA's Facility Registry Service (FRS) from the year 2020.
 The size of this dataset was 14,327 possible WWTPs.
-Similar to OSM, after analysing the data, we found that there were entries tagged incorrectly, with geographic structures like forests and ponds tagged as wastewater treatment plants.
+While we expected this data to be more credible due to the verified nature of the source (EPA being a government agency), after analysing the data, we found that there were entries tagged incorrectly similar to the discrepancies found within OSM, with geographic structures like forests and ponds tagged as wastewater treatment plants.
+More information can be found [here](#epa-ref)

 ### HydroWaste <a name="HydroWaste"></a>